prrao87/pydantic-benchmarks/v2/README.md

 Running ~1.3 million validations on this sample dataset using Pydantic v2 took ~6 sec.
 The timing numbers shown are from an M2 Macbook Pro.
 Depending on your CPU, your mileage may vary.

-## 💡 Edit: Optimized version gives a 10x improvement
+## 💡 Update: Optimized v2 version gives a 10x improvement over v1

 Per Samuel Colvin's feedback in [#1](https://github.com/prrao87/pydantic-v2-test-drive/pull/1), we can optimize the v2 code by changing the `Wine` schema to inherit from `TypedDict` instead of `BaseModel`, since in this case we're not actually using the Pydantic model, but converting it straight to a dict.
 With `TypedDict`, the excluding of `None` values can be done during validation, so there's need for us to serialize the model to a dict -- the output of validation to dicts is all we need.